 Objective Of The Lesson

 We will look at the narrative of when Adam and Eve sinned against God and the consequences of their sin.
-Your kids will also have an understanding of what sin is and how it affect them.
+Your kids will also have an understanding of what sin is and how it affects them.

+This lesson covers the bad news of the consequences of the fall.
 Take the opportunity at the end of the lesson to present the Gospel to your kids.

-The Simple Command
+The Clear And Simple Command

 “16 The Lord God commanded the man, saying, “From any tree of the garden you may eat freely; 17 but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.”
 Genesis 2:16-17